Ethiopia Conflict 2026

 The Amhara crisis erupted in 2023 when the federal government attempted to disarm regional Amhara forces (the "Fano" militia).
 Amhara communities, who had fought alongside federal forces in Tigray, resisted disarmament.
 Full-scale fighting erupted and continues.

-Amhara Fano militias are fighting government forces across 30+ woredas in 9 zones of Amhara region.
-The federal government has deployed significant military force.
+In Amhara region, Fano self-defense forces continue fighting Oromo Prosperity Party regime joint forces.
+Civilian casualties were recorded in 10 woreda/city administrations across 7 zones during the week of March 30–April 5 (Amhara America monitoring).
 The OLA remains active in Oromia.
-In September 2025, PM Abiy publicly threatened war against Eritrea if it did not provide sea access — a statement ICG assessed as potentially triggering a new Ethiopia-Eritrea war that could destabilize the entire Horn region including Somalia, Djibouti, and Sudan's neighbors.
+In September 2025, PM Abiy threatened war against Eritrea if it did not provide sea access — a statement ICG assessed as potentially triggering a new Ethiopia-Eritrea conflict.

 Regional Hotspots